In the Fog: Reception

-In the Fog has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 31 reviews, and an average rating of 7.10/10.
+In the Fog has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 31 reviews, and an average rating of 7.1/10.
 The consensus on the site states, "While it treads familiar narrative ground -- and is a mite predictable at times -- In the Fog proves a smart, thought-provoking antidote to Hollywood action movies."
-It also has a score of 78 out of 100 on Metacritic, based on 15 critics, indicating "generally favorable reviews".

 Writing for The Guardian, Peter Bradshaw said it was "an intense, slow-burning and haunting drama."